 But if life goes as it should, we hope that you live past age 85.

-If you are living past age 85 and you began these benefits at age 70 you have been able to reap the benefits for a significant amount of time.
+If you are living past age 85 and began these benefits at age 70, you have been able to reap the benefits for a significant amount of time.

 Conversely, your TSP does not have these same types of guarantees.
 While the asset is will-able through beneficiary designations to your family it is also subjected to market risks.

-Likewise, when we work with Federal Employees we like to look at this period of time to do some advantageous tax planning.
+Likewise, when we work with Federal Employees we use this period of time to do some advantageous tax planning.

 For instance, if you’re going to retire from Federal Service at age 65 and delay your social security benefits until age 70 – we have a five years span of time where your taxable income may be significantly reduced.